cyberboy666/r_e_c_u_r/README.md

 - seamlessly loop video through rpi's HDMI out
 - intuitively _browse_ video files on a usb and map them into __r_e_c_u_r__
 - load and trigger video samples from numbered slots in the _sampler_ bank
-- monitor the current samples playback status and the sampler banks details on the lcd display
 - dynamically set and clear the start/end points of each sample as it plays
 - configure the _settings_ menu to suit your use

-(more coming soon)
+### more coming soon:

+- composite video out (hopefully)
+- midi controlled
+- more playback modes and options
+- optional extention for live sampling
+- compatablity with other sbc's

-### feature requests
+### other feature requests

-i started a [board] of features i would like to explore
+i started a [board] of the features i would like to explore

 ## main objectives: